webpack/webpack.js.org/src/content/configuration/dev-server.md

 `string`

-Path to a SSL pfx file.
+Path to a SSL pfx file while used via CLI.
+In options, should be the bytestream of the PFX file.

 ```js
 pfx: '/path/to/file.pfx'